Religion of Black Americans: Islam

 Prominent members of the Nation of Islam included the human rights activist Malcolm X and the boxer Muhammad Ali.
 Malcolm X is considered the first person to have started the conversion of African Americans to mainstream Sunni Islam, after he left the Nation and made the pilgrimage to Mecca and changed his name to el-Hajj Malik el-Shabazz.
 In 1975, Warith Deen Mohammed, the son of Elijah Muhammad, took control of the Nation after his father's death and converted the majority of its members to orthodox Sunni Islam.

 African-American Muslims constitute 20% of the total U.S. Muslim population.
-The majority of black Muslims are Sunni or orthodox Muslims.
+They are represented in Sunni and Shia denominations.
 A 2014 Pew survey showed that 23% of American Muslims were converts to Islam, including 8% who converted to Islam from historically black Protestant traditions.
+According to The Huffington Post, "observers estimate that as many as 20,000 Americans convert to Islam annually.", most of them are women and African-Americans.
 Other religions claim to be Islamic, including the Moorish Science Temple of America and offshoots of it, such as the Nation of Islam and the Five Percenters.

 Judaism

 The American Jewish community includes Jews with African-American backgrounds.
 African-American Jews belong to each of the major American Jewish denominations—Orthodox, Conservative, Reform—as well as minor religious movements within Judaism.
 Like Jews with other racial backgrounds, there are also African-American Jewish secularists and Jews who may rarely or never participate in religious practices.
-Estimates of the number of black Jews in the United States range from 20,000 to 200,000.
-Most black Jews have mixed ethnic backgrounds, or they are Jewish by either birth or conversion.
+Estimates of the number of Black Jews in the United States range from 20,000 to 200,000.
+Many Black Jews have mixed racial or ethnic backgrounds, most of whom are Jewish by birth, by while others are Jewish by conversion.

 Black Hebrew Israelites

-Black Hebrew Israelites (also called black Hebrews, African Hebrew Israelites, and Hebrew Israelites) are groups of African Americans who believe that they are the descendants of the ancient Israelites.
+Black Hebrew Israelites (also called Black Hebrews, African Hebrew Israelites, and Hebrew Israelites) are groups of African Americans who believe that they are the descendants of the ancient Israelites.
 To varying degrees, Black Hebrews adhere to the religious beliefs and practices of both Christianity and Judaism.
 They are not recognized as Jews by the greater Jewish community.
-Many of them choose to call themselves Hebrew Israelites or black Hebrews rather than Jews in order to indicate their claimed historic connections.
+Many of them choose to call themselves Hebrew Israelites or Black Hebrews rather than Jews in order to indicate their claimed historic connections.

 Others

 There are African-Americans, mostly converts, who adhere to other faiths, namely the Baháʼí Faith, Buddhism, Hinduism, Jainism, Scientology, and Rastafari.

 A 2019 report examined a sect of African-American women who venerated the African deity Oshun in a form of Modern Paganism.

-Some African Americans practice Louisiana Voodoo, especially African Americans in Louisiana.
-Louisiana Voodoo was brought to Louisiana by African slaves from Benin during the French colonial era.